|White, silver, blue, cream, brown, gray, black

 Their nails should be trimmed every month at the very least.
 They need their teeth brushed quite a bit as well.
 Daily is best.
 These dogs are particularly prone to dental problems, so brushing is essential.

 These dogs are mixed breeds, so they tend to be relatively healthy.
-They are not prone to many different health conditions and are typically very healthy.
+They are not prone to many different health conditions.

 They have moderate to high exercise needs as well, though they tend to be calmer as they age.